MastersMasterM/Django-Postgres-Imp4Docker/README.md

 To install and run the application, follow these steps:

-0. Update the requirements versions from requirements.txt
+0. Update the requirements versions in requirements.txt, you can find the latest versions from PyPI.org

 1. Clone the repository: